 What are omega-3 fatty acids Benefits?
 Omega 3 Fatty Acids Definition, Foods, and Benefits

-The three main omega-3 fatty acids are alpha-linolenic acid (ALA), eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA).
-ALA is found mainly in plant oils such as flaxseed, soybean, and canola oils.
+The two main omega-3 fatty acids are eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA).
 DHA and EPA are found in fish and other seafood.
 The third one is ALA, but it is derived from plant oils.
 I don’t recommend taking ALA.

 ALA is an essential fatty acid, meaning that your body can’t make it, so you must get it from the foods and beverages you consume.
 Your body can convert some ALA into EPA and then to DHA, but only in very small amounts.
 Therefore, getting EPA and DHA from foods (and dietary supplements if you take them) is the only practical way to increase levels of these omega-3 fatty acids in your body.

 Omega-3s are important components of the membranes that surround each cell in your body.
 DHA levels are especially high in the retina (eye), brain, and sperm cells.
 Omega-3s also provide calories to give your body energy and have many functions in your heart, blood vessels, lungs, immune system, and endocrine system (the network of hormone-producing glands).